alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 Both approaches - analogous to "call by value" versus "call by reference" - raise interesting application design questions.
 However such features exist outside of the scope of this definition.

+## Public Conversations and Self-Subscription

+Existing participants **MAY** publicly share links, data, or other mechanisms to enable non-participant entities to subscribe themselves as conversation participants.
+This **MAY** be considered legitimate "intentional action" to increase the set of participants in the group.

 # See Also

 A different approach to defining (specifically) end-to-end encryption is being discussed in